-3.2 Description of the seismic wide-angle reflection and refraction data
+3.2 Description of the seismic wide-angle reflection and refraction data low (PDirect, phase 1).

-Figure 3 presents seismic shot sections, including picked and calculated travel time picks, of the two outermost stations, OBH501 and OBS508.
-In the following we want to describe the recorded data using pick phases, pick colours, and layer names, which can be found in table 1.
-The earliest arrival at the stations is the direct wave through the water picked in yellow (PDirect, phase 1).
 Magenta picks (PsPTopME, phase 3) represent the base of the youngest sediment units.
-The geometry of these sediment layers is well imaged in the multi-channel seismic data (Fig. 2) by a strong positive reflector (PsPTopME).
-Red picks (PsME, phase 2) follow the first arrivals to an offset of ~15 km (3.5 to 4.5 s), representing refracted waves travelling through the evaporite layers with an apparent velocity of 4.5 km/s.
-At about 15 km offset from the station, at the limit of the red picks (phase 2), a prominent shadow zone indicates a strong negative velocity inversion in the subsurface including a thick low velocity zone.
-The near-offset early arrivals are offset by 1.5 s to the deeper crustal first arrival phases (dark-light green picks, Pg, phase 10), that have been recorded starting at roughly 6 s.
+The geometry of these sediment layers is well imaged in the multichannel seismic data (Fig. 2) by a strong positive reflector (PsPTopME).
+Red picks (PsME, phase 2) follow the first arrivals to an offset of ~ 15 km (3.5 to 4.5 s), representing refracted waves travelling through the evaporite layers with an apparent velocity of 4.5 km s^{-1} .
+At about 15 km offset from the station, at the limit of the red picks (phase 2), a prominent shadow zone indicates a strong negative velocity inversion in the subsurface including a thick low-velocity zone.
+The nearoffset early arrivals are offset by 1.5 s to the deeper crustal first-arrival phases (light green picks, Pg, phase 10) that have been recorded starting at roughly 6 s.
 A strong negative reflector starting at zero offset is present on all OBS record sections and is picked in dark blue (PsPBotME, phase 5).
-It marks the base of the Messinian unit at ~3.6 s at zero offset.
-After a ~1.4 s long sequence of high amplitude reflectors follows a low-frequent high-amplitude reflector (light dark green, PsPTopAU, phase 7), visible between 0 to 20 km offset at ~5 s.
-Underneath, a second similar reflector is picked in dark magenta (PbP, phase 9) at ~5.6 s.
+It marks the base of the Messinian unit at ~ 3.6 s at zero offset.
+After a \sim 1.4 s long sequence of high-amplitude reflectors follows a low-frequency high-amplitude reflector (dark green, PsPTopAU, phase 7) visible between 0 and 20 km offset at ~ 5 s.
+Underneath, a second similar reflector is picked in dark magenta (PbP, phase 9) at ~ 5.6 s.
 These two reflectors originate from the base of the slow sediment unit and the basement, respectively.
-At larger offsets, two crustal phases (violet (Pb, phase 8) and light green picks (Pg, phase 10)) could be identified.
-At about 35-40 km in offset the onset of the mantle reflection is observed and picked in light blue (PmP, phase 11) and mantle refracted phases in bright red (Pn, phase 12).
+At larger offsets, two crustal phases (violet (Pb, phase 8) and light green (Pg, phase 10) picks) could be identified.
+At about 35-40 km in offset the mantle reflection is observed and picked in light blue (PmP, phase 11), with mantle-refracted phases in bright red (Pn, phase 12).
 Except for OBS508, where the PmP phase was observed on the northern branch only, all instruments show wide-angle mantle reflections (phase 11) at both branches.